Skip to main content

 The Immune System’s Role

 The second foundational concept involves the nature of autoimmunity.
-Your is designed to be your vigilant protector, identifying and neutralizing foreign invaders like bacteria and viruses.
+Your immune system is designed to be your vigilant protector, identifying and neutralizing foreign invaders like bacteria and viruses.
 In an autoimmune condition, this sophisticated defense system loses its ability to distinguish between self and non-self.

 It mistakenly identifies one of your own organs or tissues as a threat and launches a sustained attack.
 In the case of autoimmune thyroiditis, such as Hashimoto’s disease, the immune system creates antibodies that target and damage thyroid tissue.
 This attack impairs the gland’s ability to produce hormones, leading to hypothyroidism over time.